Accretion disk around the rotating Damour-Solodukhin wormhole: Introduction

 In this paper, we shall study the kinematic as well as emissivity properties such as the luminosity spectra, flux of radiation, temperature profile, efficiency of a thin accretion disk around a stellar sized RDSWH using the Page-Thorne model \cite{Shakura:1973,Novikov:1973,Page:1974,Thorne:1974}.
-As a numerical example, we shall consider the stellar sized black hole as an accreting central object having an assumed mass $15M_{\odot }$ and accretion rate $\dot{M_{0}}\sim 10^{19}$ gm.sec$ ^{-1} $.
-The idea is to analyze the accretion profiles that depend on the dimensionless spin $a_{\ast}$ and $\lambda$.
+As a numerical example, we shall assume the accretion to take place only in the attractive positive mass mouth with mass $15M_{\odot }$ and an accretion rate $\dot{M_{0}}\sim 10^{19}$ gm.sec$^{-1}$.
+The motive is to analyze how far the accretion profiles are influenced by $\lambda$ and the dimensionless spin parameter $a_{\ast }$.

 The paper is organized as follows: In Sec.2, we outline the main formulas relating to the thin accretion disk to be used in the paper.
-We present the kinematic and accretion properties of RDSWH is presented in Sec.3.
-Sec.4 contains the conclusions.
+The kinematic accretion formulas for generic spinning spacetime are presented in Sec.3.
+These are applied to RDSWH in Sec.4.
+Numerical estimates are made in Sec.5, while Sec.6 concludes the paper.
 We take units such that $G=c=1$ unless restored and metric signature ($-,+,+,+$).